 This is the challenge that faces students entering Shell Ideas360.
-Teams come up with often highly technical and complex ideas to solve [consider using another term e.g. ‘to help fight’] the world’s food, water and energy problems.
-As the judges come from all walks of life, they have to learn to translate these game-changing ideas in a clear and persuasive way, so anyone can see how they could change the world for the better [consider using other phrasing such as ‘make a meaningful impact’.
+Teams come up with often highly technical and complex ideas to solve the world’s food, water and energy problems.
+As the judges come from all walks of life, they have to learn to translate these game-changing ideas in a clear and persuasive way, so anyone can see how their idea could make a meaningful impact.

 Here this year’s winners of the Audience Choice Award, Team Smart Panels, from the University of Austin, Texas – Taylor Zhao, Malvika Gupta and Mandeep Patel – to share their insider tips on what makes a winning pitch.